LakeYS/Dishorde/README.md

 # 7 Days to Die Discord Integration
 This project is currently a work-in-progress.
-More information will be available here soon.

 # How to Install
 A proper installation guide will be available here soon.
 For now, a simple set of instructions can be found in run.sh/run.bat.